elementalconcept/grappa/README.md

 getUserPosts: (userId: number, { page: number, search: string, sort: string, hideOutOfStock: boolean }) => Observable<Post[]>;
 ```

-This way the libray will translate the object into a list of query params, like this:
+This way **Grappa** will translate the object into a list of query params, like this:

 ```typescript
 `/users/{0}/posts?page=${page}&search=${search}&sort=${sort}&hideOutOfStock=${hideOutOfStock}`
 ```

 If for any reason you need to send a `PUT` or a `POST` without a body (which is not a good practise),
-we added a new flag `emptyBody`, that allow that. so you could send something like this:
+we added a new flag `emptyBody`, that allow that.
+So you could send something like this:

 ```typescript
 @PUT('/users/{0}', { emptyBody: true })